RaindropFamily/ObliviousMessageRetrival/README.md

-# (Group) Oblivious Message Retrieval: proof of concept C++ implementation for OMR
+# Group Oblivious Message Retrieval: proof of concept C++ implementation for GOMR

-## Authors and paper

-The (G)OMR library is developed by [Zeyu (Thomas) Liu](https://zeyuthomasliu.github.io/), [Eran Tromer](https://www.tau.ac.il/~tromer/) and [Yunhao Wang](https://wyunhao.github.io/) based on paper [Oblivious Message Retrieval](https://eprint.iacr.org/2021/1256.pdf) and paper [Group Oblivious Message Retrieval](https://eprint.iacr.org/2023/534.pdf).

 ### Abstract:
-Anonymous message delivery systems, such as private messaging services and privacypreserving payment systems, need a mechanism for recipients to retrieve the messages addressed to them, without leaking metadata or letting their messages be linked.
-Recipients could download all posted messages and scan for those addressed to them, but communication and computation costs are excessive at scale.
-We show how untrusted servers can detect messages on behalf of recipients, and summarize these into a compact encrypted digest that recipients can easily decrypt.
-These servers operate obliviously and do not learn anything about which messages are addressed to which recipients.
-Privacy, soundness, and completeness hold even if everyone but the recipient is adversarial and colluding (unlike in prior schemes), and are post-quantum secure.
-Our starting point is an asymptotically-efficient approach, using Fully Homomorphic Encryption and homomorphically-encoded Sparse Random Linear Codes.
-We then address the concrete performance using a bespoke tailoring of lattice-based cryptographic components, alongside various algebraic and algorithmic optimizations.
-This reduces the digest size to a few bits per message scanned.
-Concretely, the servers’ cost is a couple of USD per million messages scanned, and the resulting digests can be decoded by recipients in under 20ms.
-Our schemes can thus practically attain the strongest form of receiver privacy for current applications such as privacy-preserving cryptocurrencies.
+Anonymous message delivery, as in private communication and privacy-preserving blockchain applications, ought to protect recipient metadata: a message should not be inadvertently linkable to its destination.
+But in this case, how can messages be delivered to each recipient, without every recipient scanning all the messages?
+Recent work constructed Oblivious Message Retrieval (OMR) protocols that outsource this job to untrusted servers in a privacy-preserving manner.

-We further consider the case of group messaging, where each message may have multiple recipients (e.g., in a group chat or blockchain transaction).
-A direct use of prior OMR protocols in the group setting increases the servers’ work linearly in the group size, rendering it prohibitively costly for large groups.
+We consider the case of group messaging, where each message may have multiple recipients (e.g., in a group chat or blockchain transaction).
+A direct use of prior OMR protocols in the group setting increases the servers' work linearly in the group size, rendering it prohibitively costly for large groups.

-We thus devise new protocols where the servers’ cost grows very slowly with the group size, while recipients’ cost is low and independent of the group size.
-Our approach builds on and improves on prior work.
+We thus devise new protocols where the servers' cost grows very slowly with the group size, while recipients' cost is low and independent of the group size.
+Our approach uses Fully Homomorphic Encryption and other lattice-based techniques, building on and improving on prior work.
 The efficient handling of groups is attained by encoding multiple recipient-specific clues into a single polynomial or multilinear function that can be efficiently evaluated under FHE, and via preprocessing and amortization techniques.

 We formally study several variants of Group Oblivious Message Retrieval (GOMR), and describe corresponding GOMR protocols.
 Our implementation and benchmarks show, for parameters of interest, cost reductions of orders of magnitude compared to prior schemes.
-For example, the servers’ cost is ∼$3.36 per million messages scanned, where each message may address up to 15 recipients.
+For example, the servers' cost is $3.36 per million messages scanned, where each message may address up to 15 recipients.

-## License
-The OMR library is developed by [Zeyu (Thomas) Liu](https://zeyuthomasliu.github.io/), [Eran Tromer](https://www.tau.ac.il/~tromer/) and [Yunhao Wang](https://wyunhao.github.io/), and is released under the MIT License (see the LICENSE file).

 ## Overview
 The following diagram demonstrates the main components of OMR: